cdekok/kueue/README.md

 # Kueue

 ## tl:dr;
-Kueue is a job queue in Kotlin to offload tasks to be processed in the background
+Kueue is a persistent job queue in Kotlin to offload tasks to be processed in the background

 ## Quick start

-TO view the full source of the example look in the [example module](/kueue-example-pg/src/main/kotlin/eu/kueue/example)
+To view the full source of the example look in the [example module](/kueue-example-pg/src/main/kotlin/eu/kueue/example)

 ### Producer